hrfm/gulp-mdpick/README.md

     .dest( gulp.dest(".") )
 ```

-You can get below.
+You can get likes below.
-(Also that is created by gulp-mdpick)
+(That is created by gulp-mdpick)

 ---

+** ------ gulp-mdpick output begin ------ **

 <!-- @mdpick -->